memflow/mfio/README.md

 ## Framework for Async I/O Systems

-mfio's mission is to provide building blocks for efficient I/O systems, going beyond typical OS APIs.
-Originally built for memflow, it aims to make the following aspects of an I/O chain as simple as possible:
+mfio is a one-stop shop for custom async I/O systems.
+It allows you to go wild, beyond typical OS APIs.
+Originally built for memflow, it aims to make the following aspects of an I/O as simple as
+possible:

 1. Async
 2. Automatic batching (vectoring)